kushaldas/summertraining/docs/faq.rst

 What are the topics covered?
 ----------------------------

-`This page <https://dgplug.org/summertraining18/>`_ contains details about the topics covered in the training.
+`The foss.training <https://foss.training>`_ website contains details about the topics covered in the training.

 How do I subscribe to the mailing list?
 ---------------------------------------

-Go to the `mailing list <http://lists.dgplug.org/listinfo.cgi/users-dgplug.org>`_ page, put in your name and email id and click subscribe.
+Go to the `mailing list <https://mail.python.org/mailman3/lists/dgplug.python.org/>`_ page, and then register like any other normal site.
-Go to your inbox, open the email that you receive from the list, click on the link there and confirm.

 What are the requisites for the training?
 -----------------------------------------